-Between Roundlow Farm and Manystones Lane, in a field with a large round boulder which sits towards the top of the hillside, no trace of an agger remains due to small-scale, but wide-spread mineral extraction (lead mining).
-Also given that Manystones Lane must have been diverted to meet the new turnpike it is entirely possible that The Street was stripped of its stoning to build the diversion.
+Between Roundlow Farm and Manystones Lane, in a field with a large round boulder which sits towards the top of the hillside, no trace of an agger remains due to small-scale, but wide-spread lead mining.
+Given that Manystones Lane must have been diverted to meet the new turnpike it is entirely possible that The Street was stripped of its stoning to build the diversion.

-Two excavations were undertaken, one in Potosi Piece Field (SK 2355 5492) and the other on the disused length of Brassington Lane (from its junction with Manystones Lane westwards, Brassington Lane should correctly be called Wirksworth Dale Lane) to the east of Bee Nest Sandpit (SK 2428 5469).
+Two excavations were undertaken, one in Potosi Piece Field (SK 2355 5492) with no road surface and the other on the disused length of Brassington Lane (from its junction with Manystones Lane westwards, Brassington Lane should correctly be called Wirksworth Dale Lane) to the east of Bee Nest Sandpit (SK 2428 5469).